 “Right?” she smiles, pleased I can confirm the relative ease of the star’s accessibility, “When we got our puppy, he would stop to say hello to him.
 Now that a year’s gone by he has this full-on relationship with our dog, but I haven’t found the opportunity to say, ‘Hi, I’m Lauren.
 What’s your name?’
 I think the moment’s passed, don’t you?”

-“I’m sure he wouldn’t mind if you introduced yourself,” I say as I fiddle with the keys in my pocket, “but if you were famous wouldn’t you only want the attention of dogs and babies with their lack of preconceived notions?”
+“I’m sure he wouldn’t mind if you introduced yourself,” I say as I dodge a string of teenage schoolboys walking towards me in funny striped blazers, “but if you were famous wouldn’t you only want the attention of dogs and babies with their lack of preconceived notions?”

 “I guess so, it just feels weird.
 Anyway,” she changes tack, “we’ll be away for the holidays, so if your New York visitors want to stay at our place while they’re in town–they’re welcome.”

 “That is so sweet of you,” I gush, totally taken aback by her generosity, “well, then why don’t we take care of your dog for you while you’re gone?”

 “Seriously!
 It’s the least we could do.
 Let me be the one who doesn’t introduce myself to Ricky Gervais for awhile.”

 Our friends from New York work in film and television.
 In fact, one of them did a movie with Mr Gervais–so it’s a bonus for him not only to stay in our friends’ lovely home but a lovely home on the same street as an entertainer he admires.

 When he arrives he says, “I don’t believe he lives on this street, I just don’t believe it.”

 “Well, he has to live somewhere, ” I offer, “it might as well be here.”